Fuyukai/asyncqlio/docs/source/lowlvl/basics.rst

 Low Level Basics
 ================

-Katagawa's low-level API is a database-agnostic SQL API that provides developers the ability to execute SQL code without worrying about the underlying driver.
+asyncqlio's low-level API is a database-agnostic SQL API that provides developers the ability to execute SQL code without worrying about the underlying driver.

 .. code-block:: python

-    from katagawa import Katagawa
+    from asyncqlio.db import DatabaseInterface

-    # create the katagawa database object to connect to the server.
+    # create the database object to connect to the server.
-    db = Katagawa("postgresql+asyncpg://joku@127.0.0.1/joku")
+    db = DatabaseInterface("postgresql+asyncpg://joku@127.0.0.1/joku")

     async def main():
         # connect to the database with db.connect